check-face/facemorph.me/src/explain.md

 TL;DR: nobody really knows.

+---

 #### Why is there a creepy second face?
 The dataset that the model was trained on has a small number of images that have a second face in the photo.
 Enough images for it to learn to sometimes generate a second face, but not enough to learn how to make it realistic.

 For an example, try "a".

+---

 #### Why are there more women than men?
 The model was trained on the [Flickr-Faces-HQ dataset](https://github.com/NVlabs/ffhq-dataset).
-"The images were crawled from [Flickr](https://www.flickr.com/), thus inheriting all the biases of that website"
+> The images were crawled from [Flickr](https://www.flickr.com/), thus inheriting all the biases of that website

+---

 #### Wow, this is really fast!
 What's the setup?
 Everything is served from cache with Cloudflare or generated on the fly with an RTX 2080 Ti.

+---

 #### Why is this so slow?
 We're students doing an experiment.
 We don't have the means to spin up extra infrastructure if this gets popular.